traumst/neon-chat/README.md

 There's [tailwind.config.js](./tailwind.config.js) in the root, but it's not in use YET.
 Technically we can just serve the min script of current version.
 And we do by setting `LOCAL=false` in the `.env` file.
 Still, in the current setup we built tailwind file to produce minimal required css.
 [Compiled css](./static/css/tailwind.css) is roughly 1/20 of the default minified [cdn provided talwindcss.js](https://cdn.tailwindcss.com/3.4.5) and works exactly the same.

+To actually compile this, you'd need to install tailwind.
+There's plenty of options.
+I recommend downloading the (stadalone tailwind cli)[https://tailwindcss.com/blog/standalone-cli] and avoiding npm completely.
+But if you have nodejs installed and feel more comfortable with it, you can (install tailwind via npm)[https://tailwindcss.com/docs/installation].
+Note that (run.sh script)[./run.sh] specifies path to tailwind executable.
+That line may need to be updated to match your system.

-App expects to have `.env` file in the root directory, which you have to create.
+Finally, app expects to have `.env` file in the root directory, which you have to create.
 There's `.env.template` file that you can easily copy-paste and fill up.
-App may still start without this file, as some defaults. behaviour in this case is unpredicable and thus is a broken state and should fatal exit.
+App may still start without this file, as some defaults are provided.
+Behaviour in this case is unpredicable and thus is a broken state and should fatal exit at some point.

 ### Preparing run script